JStonham/notes/README.md

 array.filter(function(n){ return n % 2 === 0}) // classic function
     .map(n => "foo: " + n) // arrow function
     .forEach(n => console.log(n))

-console.log(array);
 ```

-It's important to note that you should never change the nature of an array once it's been defined (e.g. once `array =` you should never write `array =` again in that code).
+In strict functional programming, you should never change the nature of an array once it's been defined (e.g. once `array =` you should never write `array =` again in that code).
+The benefit of doing so is that all the state of your application can never change from underneath you and introduce confusing bugs.

 The example below shows the classic FizzBuzz in JavaScript.